Deep Investigation of Neutral Gas Origins (DINGO): Options for the Processing and Storage of Radio Astronomy Data for robust Deep Spectral Line Imaging in the SKA-Era using uv-Grids: Methods

-We start with a MeasurementSet data format \citep{kemball:2000} that contains the calibrated, continuum-subtracted visibilities (the continuum here refers to the components of the data that are independent of frequency).
-This is the input to \texttt{imager}, described above, which produces a visibility grid, a PSF (Point Spread Function) grid, and a PCF (Point Convolution Function) grid.
+We start with a MeasurementSet data format that contains the calibrated, continuum-subtracted visibilities (the continuum here refers to the components of the data that are independent of frequency).
+This is the input to \texttt{imager}, described above, which produces a residual visibility grid, a PSF (Point Spread Function) grid, a PCF (Point Convolution Function) grid and the spectral model components subtracted to produce the residual visibilities.
 The visibility grid is a grid representation of the 3-dimensional visibilities projected onto a 2-dimensional grid for each frequency channel (producing a 3-dimensional grid).
-The PSF grid represents the inherent smearing of point sources due to the baseline sampling of the system.
+The PSF grid represents the inherent convolution of point sources due to the baseline sampling of the system.
 The PCF grid represents the size, location and weighting of the convolutional kernels applied during the gridding process.
 These are used in the final imaging to apply weighting to individual visibility cells.
 These grids are passed to the \texttt{cdeconvolver} application which, if more than one observation is provided, will sum the grids together as they are read in.
 These summed grids are then imaged for analysis.
-Here we validate that the resulting image is free of detrimental RFI and that the sensitivity of the image is better than that of the non-stacked image.
+Here we validate that the resulting image is free of detrimental RFI and that the sensitivity of the image is not degraded.